 - 7.7.1.
 The Chief Finance Officer is a member of the governing body and is responsible for providing financial advice to the clinical commissioning group and for supervising financial control and accounting systems. - 7.7.2.
-This role of the Chief Finance Officer has been summarised in a national document58 and this is reflected in (a) to (e) below: - a) being the governing body's professional expert on finance and ensuring, through robust systems and processes, the regularity and propriety of expenditure is fully discharged; - making appropriate arrangements to support, monitor and report on the group's finances; - overseeing robust audit and governance arrangements leading to propriety in the use of the group's resources; - d) being able to advise the governing body on the effective, efficient and economic use of the group's allocation to remain within that allocation and deliver required financial targets and duties; and - e) producing the financial statements for audit and publication in accordance with the statutory requirements to demonstrate effective stewardship of public money and accountability to NHS England; - f) the group has accordingly delegated responsibility to the Chief Finance Officer for the delivery of its financial duties described at 5.3 above and as the Senior Information Risk Owner.
+This role of the Chief Finance Officer has been summarised in a national document57 and this is reflected in (a) to (e) below: - being the governing body's professional expert on finance and ensuring, through robust systems and processes, the regularity and propriety of expenditure is fully discharged; - b) making appropriate arrangements to support, monitor and report on the group's finances; - c) overseeing robust audit and governance arrangements leading to propriety in the use of the group's resources; - d) being able to advise the governing body on the effective, efficient and economic use of the group's allocation to remain within that allocation and deliver required financial targets and duties; and - e) producing the financial statements for audit and publication in accordance with the statutory requirements to demonstrate effective stewardship of public money and accountability to NHS England;

+NHS Wolverhampton Clinical Commissioning Group Constitution Version: 8 NHS England Effective Date: 1 April 2016 f) the group has accordingly delegated responsibility to the Chief Finance Officer for the delivery of its financial duties described at 5.3 above and as the Senior Information Risk Owner.